bchainhub/dapp-sveltekit-boilerplate/README.md

 ## PWA

 The project is a Progressive Web Application (PWA) by default.
-You can customize the PWA settings in the `site.config.ts` file.
+You can customize the PWA settings in the `vite.config.ts` file.

 ## Styling